NoxNode/hrmc/README.md

 At the top of the files are shell commands to compile/inspect the HRMC compiler executables.
 My vim config has shortcuts to run a command at line 1-9 and put the output in the prev/new window.

-`ref_code` contains some C code that were old attemps at a simple C compiler that I often used as references.
+`ref_code` contains some C code that I often used as references.
 `link_win` in `min_common_win.c` is probably most helpful for understanding the whole `get_kernel32` `GetProcAddress` stuff.

 ## Design